 1998 - Former reserves keeper Michael Stensgaard signed for Southampton from F.C.
 København on a free transfer.
 He never made a senior appearance and returned to Denmark the following summer.

 2017 – Midfielder Momo Sissoko signed for Club Atlético de San Luis, notching once in thirteen League outings during his one campaign in Mexico.

 2010 – We drew 1-1 at Steaua Bucureşti to ensure top spot in our UEFA Europa League group, with Milan Jovanović heading in his second and final reds goal.

-1899 - Inside-right David Wilson made the first of just two reds appearances as we lost 2-1 at Burnley, with John Walker grabbing our consolation.
+1899 - David Wilson made the first of just two reds appearances as we lost 2-1 at Burnley, with fellow inside-right Johnny Walker grabbing our consolation.
 Billy Bowes bagged the last of his four goals past us, with John Miller also netting.

 Mixed fortunes against the Saints and Villains

 1905 - We beat Aston Villa 3-0 at home with Jack Cox and Joe Hewitt adding to a Howard Spencer own goal, as reds keeper Sam Hardy saved a William Garratty penalty.

 1911 - We were trounced 5-0 at Villa Park in another top-flight encounter, the third time we had gone down by that score at Villa.
 Ex-red Bert Goode bagged a brace, with Charlie Wallace also netting twice and Joe Bache nabbing one of his nine goals against the reds.